warriorstar-orion/Paradise/docs/mapping/design.md

    antagonists to accomplish their objectives _in situ_.
 It is not enough to have cameras that antagonists can disable, since an AI will notice that the camera is out, when it is not usually.
-Areas appropriate for lacking cameras include Operating Rooms, the Therapist’s office, and Dormitory bathrooms and shower rooms.
+Areas appropriate for lacking cameras include Operating Rooms, the Therapist’s office, the Execution Chamber, and Dormitory bathrooms and shower rooms.
 Similarly:

 4. ***AI cameras should never be placed in maints.*** This is prohibited completely.
 It provides a disproportionately competitive advantage for sec